CryptoCompareLTD/FIX-Guide/README.md

 </table>

 ## Introduction
 CryptoCompare offers industry standard FIX connectivity based on an unmodified [FIX 4.4](https://www.fixtrading.org/standards/fix-4-4/) for market data access.
 Low latency live streaming trade and orderbook data is available for a number of exchanges.

 To gain access to CryptoCompare FIX connectivity, please contact us [by email.](mailto:data@cryptocompare.com)

+Once access has been granted, connectivity can be established by connecting to fix.cryptocompare.com.

 This document serves as a developer guide for integrating with the FIX streaming service.